-There were no variances of 10% or more between the audited results for the financial year 2021 and the unaudited results announced.
+There were no variances of 10% or more between the audited results for the financial year ended 31 December 2022 and the unaudited results announced.

 7. Profit Guarantee

 There was no profit guarantee given by the Company during the financial year.